Women in China: Ethnic and religious minorities

 After the founding of People's Republic of China in 1949, the communist government authorities called traditional Muslim customs on women "backwards or feudal".

-Hui Muslim women have internalized the concept of gender equality because they view themselves as not just Muslims but Chinese citizens, so they have the right to exercise rights like initiating divorce.
+Hui Muslim women have internalized the concept of gender equality and they exercise rights like initiating divorce.

 A unique feature of Islam in China is the presence of female-only mosques.
 Women in China can act as prayer leaders and also become imams.
 Female-only mosques grant women more power over religious affairs.
 This is rare by global standards.
 By comparison, the first women's mosque in the United States did not open until January 2015.

-Among the Hui people (but not other Muslim ethnic minorities such as the Uyghurs) Quranic schools for girls evolved into woman-only mosques and women acted as imams as early as 1820.
+Among the Hui people, Quranic schools for girls evolved into woman-only mosques and women acted as imams as early as 1820.
 These imams are known as nü ahong (女阿訇), i.e. "female akhoond", and they guide female Muslims in worship and prayer.

-Due to Beijing having tight control over religious practices, Chinese Muslims are isolated from trends of radical Islam which emerged after the 1979 Iranian Revolution.
-According to Dr Khaled Abou El Fadl from the University of California in Los Angeles, this explains the situation whereby female imams, an ancient tradition long ended elsewhere, continue to exist in China.
+Due to Beijing having tight control over religious practices — including reports of government officials closing and destroying mosques — Chinese Muslims are more isolated from more fundamentalist strains of Islam which emerged after the 1979 Iranian Revolution.
+According to Dr Khaled Abou El Fadl from the University of California in Los Angeles, this explains the situation whereby female imams and women's mosques continue to exist in China.

 Among Uyghurs, it was believed that God designed women to endure hardship and work.
 The word for "helpless one", ʿājiza, was used for women who were not married, while women who were married were called mazlūm in Xinjiang; however, divorce and remarriage was facile for the women.
 The modern Uyghur dialect in Turfan uses the Arabic word for oppressed, maẓlum, to refer to "married old woman" and pronounce it as mäzim.
 Women were normally referred to as "oppressed person" (mazlum-kishi).
 13 or 12 years old was the age of marriage for women in Khotan, Yarkand, and Kashgar.